 However, such activities are likely to be more high impact.
 Therefore, you need to consider your level of fitness before you begin.
 Luckily, it is possible to modify certain activities.
-For instance, if you know you’ll struggle to walk an entire golf course, check out some new electric golf carts for sale online.
+For instance, if you know you’ll struggle to walk an entire golf course, use a golf cart.
 Then you’ll be able to adapt the activity to your level of fitness and still gain the mindfulness benefits.

 Another off the cushion practice you can get involved in is mindful eating.
 Yes, you can improve your emotional and psychological well-being by having a good meal!

 To eat mindfully is all about slowing things down.
 Savor each bite, noting the flavors and textures.
 It’s also about observing the thoughts that come into your head.
 Mindful eating is also about listening to your body’s hunger signals and stopping when you are full, not when your plate in empty.
 This can be quite a revelation for many of us, and have a positive impact on our physical health and weight.

 But by far the most prominent effect will be the development of observation skills relating to your body and mind.
 These skills, when practiced regularly over time, can lead to not only allowing your emotions to be as they are, but also help you to gain freedom from them as well.
 Again, this is a huge part of embracing a heroic mindset every day.